Northwest Suburban Bankruptcy Attorney

 Under federal bankruptcy laws, an individual is eligible to file for chapter 13 bankruptcy relief if his or her unsecured debts are less than $383,175 and secured debts are less than $1,149,525.
 Since these eligibility amounts are adjusted periodically, it is highly recommended that you consult with a chapter 13 bankruptcy attorney in order to confirm that you are eligible for chapter 13.
 In order to file for chapter 13 bankruptcy relief, you must first participate in an approved credit counseling program, as well.

 When you file a chapter 13 bankruptcy, you will need to file a petition, along with applicable court costs and supporting information, with the bankruptcy in your jurisdiction.
-Because the chapter 13 bankruptcy petition can be confusing and overwhelming, it is highly recommended that you contact a bankruptcy attorney in Chicago who can help you file for chapter 13 bankruptcy.
+Because the chapter 13 bankruptcy petition can be confusing and overwhelming, it is highly recommended that you contact a bankruptcy attorney in the Northwest Suburban area who can help you file for chapter 13 bankruptcy.

 Keep Your Home